 As the children progress through the key stages, they are taught skills which allow them to express themselves in various styles: to emulate different, well-known artists, as well as developing their own technique.

-We have an art specialist at our Prep building and an art studio which has been developed to enhance the opportunities for children to work with different media.
+We have an art teacher and an artist-in-residence at our Prep building and an art studio which has been developed to enhance the opportunities for children to work with different media.
 The curriculum is further enhanced through visits to various art galleries, including our local Dulwich Picture Gallery.

 At Rosemead we recognise that all children are individuals, with different areas of strength and weakness